c-ehrlich/c-ehrlich/README.md

 I care strongly about improving documentation, and I have also begun creating educational content for these and other projects on both [YouTube](https://www.youtube.com/@ccccjjjjeeee) and written mediums.

 Currently working at Moody's Analytics.

-How to reach me:
-* ehrlich dot my first name at gmail dot com
-* discord @cje#1138